conradry/max-deeplab/README.md

-# max-deeplab
+# MaX-DeepLab

-Unofficial implementation of MaX-DeepLab for Instance Segmentation
+Unofficial implementation of MaX-DeepLab for Instance Segmentation.